McGarrett7/SonTung/README.md

-# Pkaywright with Python course
+# Playwright with Python course
 ### Installation
 Clone the repository:
 ```sh